markperdue/vsphere-vm-cloud-init-terraform/README.md

 The main use case of this repo surrounds spinning up Kubernetes virtual machines to be later configured by Ansible playbooks.

-A guide for using this repo to spin up a Kubernetes cluster is available at TODO
+A guide for using this repo to spin up a Kubernetes cluster is available at [Creating VMs for Kubernetes using Terraform and VMWare vSphere](https://perdue.dev/creating-vms-for-kubernetes-using-terraform-and-vmware-vsphere/)

 # Features